-- (I) the last day of the 16th week after the worker's most recent total separation from adversely affected employment which meets the requirements of paragraphs (1) and (2), - (II) the last day of the 8th week after the week in which the Secretary issues a certification covering the worker, - (III) 45 days after the later of the dates specified in subclause (I) or (II), if the Secretary determines there are extenuating circumstances that justify an extension in the enrollment period, or - (IV) the last day of a period determined by the Secretary to be approved for enrollment after the termination of a waiver issued pursuant to subsection (c), - (B) has, after the date on which the worker became totally separated, or partially separated, from the adversely affected employment, completed a training program approved by the Secretary under section 236(a), or - (C) has received a written statement under subsection (c)(1) after the date described in subparagraph (B).
+- (C) does not have an unexpired waiting period applicable to him for any such unemployment insurance. - (4) Such worker, with respect to such week of unemployment, would not be disqualified for extended compensation payable under the Federal-State Extended Unemployment Compensation Act of 1970 by reason of the work acceptance and job search requirements in section 202(a)(3) of such Act. - (5) Such worker- - (A)(i) is enrolled in a training program approved by the Secretary under section 236(a), and - (ii) the enrollment required under clause (i) occurs no later than the latest of- - (I) the last day of the 16th week after the worker's most recent total separation from adversely affected employment which meets the requirements of paragraphs (1) and (2), - (II) the last day of the 8th week after the week in which the Secretary issues a certification covering the worker, - (III) 45 days after the later of the dates specified in subclause (I) or (II), if the Secretary determines there are extenuating circumstances that justify an extension in the enrollment period, or - (IV) the last day of a period determined by the Secretary to be approved for enrollment after the termination of a waiver issued - (B) has, after the date on which the worker became totally separated, or partially separated, from the adversely affected employment, completed a training program approved by the Secretary under section 236(a), or - (C) has received a written statement under subsection (c)(1) after the date described in subparagraph (B). - (b) Withholding of trade readjustment allowance pending beginning or resumption of participation in training program; period of applicability - (1) If- - (A) the Secretary determines that- - (i) the adversely affected worker-

-(b)(1) If-